On the ABK Conjecture, alpha-well Quasi Orders and Dress-Schiffels product: Abstract

 [ABK Conjecture] Every well quasi order (wqo) is a countable union of better quasi orders (bqo).

-We obtain a partial progress on the conjecture, by showing that the class of orders that are a countable union of better quasi orders (sigma-bqo) is closed under various operations.
-These include diverse products, such as the Dress-Shieffels product.
-We develop various properties of the latter product.
+We obtain some partial progress on the conjecture, in that we show that the class of orders that are a countable union of better quasi orders (sigma-bqo) is closed under various operations.
+These include diverse products, such as the little known but natural Dress-Shieffels product.
+We develop various properties of the latter.
 In relation with the main question, we explore the class of alpha-wqo for countable ordinals alpha and obtain several closure properties and a Hausdorff-style classification theorem.
 Our main contribution is the discovery of various properties of sigma-bqos and ruling out potential counterexamples to the ABK Conjecture.